-Consumption of auto diesel is based on data from the energy balance.
-Total use of auto diesel in motorized equipment is given as the difference between total sales and estimated use in other sources.
-From 2001, a certain fraction of the consumption in a number of industries is allocated to motorized equipment, based on the distribution of taxed and tax-free diesel - the latter is meant for use outside road transport.
+Distribution of auto diesel between industries: From 2001, a certain fraction of the consumption in a number of industries is allocated to motorized equipment, based on the distribution of taxed and tax-free diesel - the latter is meant for use outside road transport.
 The distribution formulas are based on figures from the statistics on energy use in manufacturing industries or from the sales statistics.
 The statistics on energy use in manufacturing industries did not have such a split before 2001, and therefore distribution formulas for 2001 are used for 2000 and earlier years.